- How does the HSUS help local animal shelters and rescue groups?

 We are so sorry to hear that you are struggling to keep your pet.
 We know it's a hard situation!
 While we do not operate local shelters, we have resources that may help you keep your companion at home.

-If you have no other option but to rehome your pet, you'll find helpful information here: Finding a Responsible Home for Your Pet.
+If you have no other option but to rehome your pet, you'll find helpful information here: Need to Find Your Pet a New Home?

 What is the HSUS's position on "no kill" shelters?